 Decks & Stairs - Residential

-A Building Permit is not required for decks, stairs or landings where the walking surface and any required firewalls are less than 30 inches above grade.
+A Building Permit is not required for decks, stairs or landings where the walking surface is less than 30 inches above grade.
 All other deck and/or stair projects require the submittal of a Building Permit Application.

 Depending on the scope of work and zoning district of your property your project may be approvable over-the-counter (OTC), or may require Neighborhood Notification (Section 311 of the San Francisco Planning Code) and an accompanying Pre-Application meeting with adjacent property owners/occupants and nighborhood groups.